MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

 - Insights Gained:
      - The top 3 hospitals are, from top to bottom, Edwards-Lamb, Lopez, Warren, and Marsh, and Peterson LLC.
-     - Revenue is concencentraited in adult age bracket (18-64), mostly male, insured, with complex conditions of stroke and kidney faulure.
+     - Revenue is concentrated in adult age bracket (18-64), mostly male, insured, with complex conditions of stroke and kidney faulure.
      - The top hospital shows adult, female, stroke, with a frequency count of 106 as the most revenue generating condition.
 In second place, adult, male, kidney failure, with a count of 71.
 In third place, similar to first, adult, male, stroke, count of 66.

-- Use Caes:
+- Use Cases:
-     - Resource Planning: Hospitals should ensure they have proper equiptment and staff to treat their most profitable demographic
+     - Resource Planning: Hospitals should ensure they have proper equipment and staff to treat their most profitable demographic
      - Make budgeting easier: Track simple metrics like revenue per patient and average days in the hospital for these groups to predict busy periods and set realistic budgets.
      - Insurer Strategy: Since most revenue is from insured patients, focus conversations with the biggest insurers covering stroke and kidney care to reduce billing hassles and speed up payment.